3MAH/fedoo/docs/Quick_Start.rst

     nodes_left = fd.Mesh['Domain'].node_sets["left"]
     nodes_right = fd.Mesh['Domain'].node_sets["right"]

-An easy way to get a set of nodes from the position of nodes is to use the :py:meth:`fedoo.Mesh.find` method.
+An easy way to get a set of nodes from the position of nodes is to use the :py:meth:`fedoo.Mesh.find_nodes` method.
 For instance, to get the left and right list of nodes with a 1e-10 position tolerance:

 .. code-block:: python